Best Mint Alternatives in 2026

 Auto expense tracking via email — set up once, track forever

-Graiden gives you Mint's core value — automatic expense tracking without manual entry — through a completely different mechanism.
-Instead of bank syncing, you set up email auto-forwarding once and AI handles extraction and categorization automatically from that point forward.
-It also supports Apple Pay tracking via Apple Shortcuts.
-The biggest upgrade over Mint: no bank credentials shared, no ads, no credit card upsells, and truly zero ongoing effort after the initial setup.
+Graiden gives you what Mint was best at, automatic expense tracking, through a completely different mechanism.
+Instead of bank syncing, you set up email auto-forwarding once and AI handles extraction and categorization from every receipt email going forward.
+It also supports Apple Pay tracking via Apple Shortcuts and manual entry when needed.
+No bank credentials shared, no ads, no credit card upsells.
+The honest tradeoff: it only captures purchases that generate email receipts, so cash transactions need manual entry.
+But for most card-based spenders, the coverage is solid and the effort is genuinely zero after setup.

 Strengths